Beatrice is a Danish university student soon to begin her third semester of studying software.

 For more detailed descriptions of each command, enter the name of the command followed by '/?', for example:

-If you're not comfortable with the way CMD itself explains it, you can head over to this site for even more details and examples on how to use the commands.
-If you're still not following, there are tons of other websites and forums explaining the commands of CMD, you're free to contact me as well if you ever need any help!
+If you're not comfortable with the way CMD itself explains it, you can head over to SS64 for even more details and examples on how to use the commands.
+If you're still not following, there are tons of other websites and forums explaining the commands of CMD.
+Feel free to contact me as well if you ever need any help!

-That's what I like the most about Batch, you need absolutely nothing to get started.
-Unlike C++ you don't need Visual Studio or something like that, you can write Batch scripts in Notepad if that's what you want to do.
+That's what I like the most about batch, you need absolutely nothing to get started.
+Unlike programming languages such as C#, you don't need Visual Studio or any kind of compiler.
+You can write batch scripts in Notepad if that's what you want to do.

 Of course, tools exist to make scripting easier for you, like Notepad++.

-I highly recommend getting this program no matter what language you're writing in as it supports a lot of them, including Batch.
-It's super convenient as it uses different colors for different types of commands, making your script easier to navigate.
+I highly recommend getting this program, as it's great for various scripting languages.
+It's super convenient as it uses different colors for different types of commands, making your script easier to navigate (also known as highlighting).

 So, if you feel like it, go download Notepad++ as it'll make things much easier!
-You can get it here.
+You can get it from Notepad++'s website.

 - A text editor (Preferably Notepad++)